sseshadr/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Create a path planner that is able to generate and follow a trajectory in a virtual highway scenario.
 Perform safe lane changes as necessary and travel near speed limit for as long as possible.

-#### NOTE: This project involves the Term 3 Simulator which can be downloaded [here] (https://github.com/udacity/self-driving-car-sim/releases).
-It also depends on the C++ eigen library which can be downloaded [here] (https://github.com/eigenteam/eigen-git-mirror).
+#### NOTE: This project involves the Term 3 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+It also depends on the C++ eigen library which can be downloaded [here](https://github.com/eigenteam/eigen-git-mirror).

 [//]: # (Image References)

-[image1]: ./readme_media/statemchine.png "Behavioral Planning Logic"
+[image1]: ./readme_media/stateMachine.png "Behavioral Planning Logic"
 [image2]: ./readme_media/20milestone.JPG "20 milestone"
 [image3]: ./readme_media/laneChange.gif "Lane Change"
 [image4]: ./readme_media/safeDistance.png "Safe Distance"